-Claims of paleodata periodicity are many and controversial so that, for example, superimposing Phanerozoic (0-541 My) massextinction periods renders life on Earth impossible.
-This period hunt coincided with the modernization of geochronology which now ties geological timescales to orbital frequencies.
-Such tuneup simplifies energy-band (variance-) stratification of information contents, enabling separation of astronomical signal from any harmonics.
-Variance-based spectral analysis techniques can achieve this, such as the Gauss-Vaniček method favored by astronomers for resilience with even extreme data gaps.
-I thus show on diverse data (geomagnetic polarity, cratering, extinction episodes) that many-body subharmonic entrainment causes the Earth to respond to its astronomical forcing resonantly, so that the 2π -phase-shifted axial precession p=26 ky, and its $Pi=2\pi p/i$; i=1,...,n harmonics, are resonantly responsible for virtually all paleodata periods.
-This resonantly quasiperiodic nature of strata is shown co-triggered by the p'/4-lockstep to the p'=41-ky obliquity (also 2π -phase-shifted, to P'=3.5-My superperiod).
-For verification, residuals analysis after suppressing $2\pi p$ (and thus Pi, too) in the current polarity-reversals GPTS-95 timescale's calibration extending to end-Campanian (0-83 My) successfully detected weak signals of Earth-Mars planetary resonances, reported previously from older epochs.
-The only significant intrinsic residual signal is 26.5-My Rampino period - carrier wave of crushing deflections that, during Transformative Resonant Events (TRE), decimate strata to quasiperiodicity - coresponsible for polarity reversals and whose detection confirms geomagnetism overall ergodicity.
-The $(2\pi p, Pi)$ resonant response of the Earth to orbital forcing is the long-sought, energy-transfer mechanism of the Milankovitch theory - now a special case (applicable to the current episode) of Earth-Moon-Sun system resonant dynamics springing from the 1-40 My very long band.
-Fundamental system properties - 2π-phase-shift, 1/4 lockstep to a forcer, and discrete time translation symmetry (multiplied or halved periods) - previously were thought typical of a discrete time crystal, which here then appears unremarkable.
+Claims of paleodata periodicity are many and controversial, so that, for example, superimposing Phanerozoic (0-541 My) massextinction periods renders life on Earth impossible.
+This period hunt coincided with the modernization of geochronology, which now ties geological timescales to orbital frequencies.
+Such tuneup simplifies energy-band (variance-) stratification of information contents, enabling the separation of astronomical signals from harmonics, e.g., using variance-based spectral analysis.
+I thus show on diverse data (geomagnetic polarity, cratering, extinction episodes) as a proxy of planetary paleodynamics that manybody subharmonic entrainment induces a resonant response of the Earth to astronomical forcing so that the 2π -phase-shifted axial precession p=26 ky, and its Pi=2πp/i; i=1,...,n harmonics, get resonantly responsible for virtually all paleodata periods.
+This resonantly quasiperiodic nature of strata is co-triggered by a p'/4-lockstep to the p'=41-ky obliquity (also 2π-phaseshifted, to P'=3.5-My superperiod).
+For verification, residuals analysis after suppressing 2πp (and thus Pi, too) in the current polarity-reversals GPTS-95 timescale's calibration extending to end-Campanian (0-83 My) successfully detected weak signals of Earth-Mars planetary resonances, reported previously from older epochs.
+The significant intrinsic residual signal is 26.5-My Rampino period - the carrier wave of crushing deflections co-responsible for transformative polarity reversals.
+While the (2πp, Pi) resonant response of the Earth to orbital forcing is the long-sought energy transfer mechanism of the Milankovitch theory, fundamental system properties - 2π-phase-shift, 1⁄4 lockstep to a forcer, and the discrete time translation symmetry (multiplied or halved periods) - previously thought confined to (quantum) time crystal, here appear macroscopic, rendering the concept of time crystal unremarkable.
+In turn, such a surprising cross-scale outcome has confirmed the main result: that of planetary precession being a cataclysmic geodynamic phenomenon as claimed in the past, e.g., as the mechanism for Earth expansion; then a time crystal in quantum dynamics could be due to particle entrainment, such as the collisions resulting in Feshbach resonances.